The best dog bed for snoozy pups to keep them comfortable and cosy

 Dogs spend a lot of time sleeping.
 In fact, on average, adult dogs can spend up to 14 hours a day getting some shut-eye, and it's even more for senior dogs and puppies.
 It's perfectly normal for them as they just need rest time to re-coop some of their lost energy.
 After all, it's hard work chasing balls, chomping tasty treats and getting all that fuss and attention day after day.
 As sleep is such a big part of your dog's everyday routine and important to the quality of their life, you'll want to make sure they've got a dedicated space for them to enjoy their kip.

-Best dog bed shortlist:
+Best dog bed at a glance:

 If your dog's current bed has seen better days, it may be time to replace it.
 You can spend a lot of money on the best dog beds, but equally, there are some great budget dog beds that still offer the utmost comfort for your pooch at a fraction of the cost.
 In our top picks, we've covered a wide range of styles at different budgets to cater to the needs of different pooches and their owners.
 You can even buy dog sofa beds so they can sit just like you on their very own sofa (without your own getting covered in fluff).